HackYourFutureBelgium/debugging/README.md

 1. Install or update the `study-lenses` package globally
    - `$ npm install -g study-lenses` (if you do not have it already)
    - `$ npm update -g study-lenses` (if you already have it installed)
+   - if you're having trouble on Linux or Mac, try running `$ sudo npm ...`
 2. Clone this repository
    - `$ git clone git@github.com:HackYourFutureBelgium/debugging.git`
 3. `cd` into the repository